YifanShenSZ/YifanShenSZ.github.io/_pages/about.md

   - /about.html
 ---

+👨‍💻 I am one of the [Core ML Tools](https://github.com/apple/coremltools) developers starting from 2023.

-I was a software engineer machine learning intern at Meta Platforms Inc. during summber 2022.
-I worked on PyTorch nested tensor operation support, see [nested tensor tutorial](https://pytorch.org/tutorials/prototype/nestedtensor).
+👨‍💻 I was a PyTorch intern in summber 2022, worked on [nested tensor](https://pytorch.org/tutorials/prototype/nestedtensor)

-I am a quantum chemistry Ph.
-D. candidate at Johns Hopkins University.
-I obtained my B. S. in chemistry and physics minor from Zhejiang University.
+👨‍🎓 I was a quantum chemistry Ph.
+D. until fall 2022, worked on empowering quantum chemistry with machine learning.

-I am actively searching for a machine learning engineer or software engineer role.
-Any start time after November 2022 will work for me.
+🔭 Looking forward to make the world more computable:
+* For large models that can only live on cloud currently, let's compress them and deploy to edge devices!
+* For humongous challenges posted by nature and physical laws, that can't even live on cloud, let's develop some more efficient algorithms!